The Ford F150 power window switch won't last as long as the truck itself. Some might say the factory installed cheap switches.

 Others might say the overall quality of the engine and transmission allows you to keep the truck too long.
 I worked for a local county fleet with hundreds of these trucks in service.

 A few of them rolled over 300,000 miles before we sent them to auction.
 That's pretty impressive.
-However, all of these trucks needed water pumps and alternators and a few other things.
+However, all of these trucks needed water pumps, alternators and more than one driver's side power window motor and regulators.

 First, let me go on the record about the vehicles that use this particular master switch.
 This is the same part number switch you'll find on the Expedition and Crown Victoria sedans.